 This recipe came together in my mind while picking green beans.
 The fish I had on hand was Cod, although any fish would work for this.

-6 cups green beans, this don’t have to be exact amount you can do more or less as desired and skillet size permits
+- 6 cups green beans you can add more or less as the skillet size allows